Meal service during Phase 1 remote/Phase 3 hybrid learning

-- At school during Phase 3, students can choose to eat school meals or bring their lunch from home.
+- At school students can choose to eat school meals or bring their lunch from home.

 - On their remote education days, students can pick up meals at designated school and mobile meal sites.
 PSD Virtual students can get meals at these sites too.

-- Sack meals are available to students 11 a.m. to 1 p.m., Monday - Friday (on scheduled school days).
+- Designated school and mobile sites: Sack meals are available 11 a.m. to 1 p.m., Monday through Friday (on scheduled school days).

 - People must wear face coverings and maintain social distancing at meal sites.

-- Community resources available for adults and non PSD students through the Food Bank for Larimer County.
+- Community resources available for adults, non PSD students (private and charter school students) and children 18 and younger through the Food Bank for Larimer County.

 Have a question and your not sure who to contact?
 Send your question to email@example.com and we will get it forwarded to just the right person.